VincentVTran/Capital-One-Summit-2020-Winning-Submission/README.md

 # Troogle (Trivia + Google)

 ## About
-This application is essentially a search engine that allows a user to search through jeopardy questions.
-Some options available that the user could filter out is the airdate, question value, and category.
+This application is essentially a search engine that allows a user to search through questions that were once used in the show "Jeopardy".
+Some filtering options available for the user includes the airdate, question value, and category.

 ## Frameworks Used
 Front End: <br>